lisasboylanportfolio/ResponsiveBarGraph/README.md

 A bar graph depicts the forgeign exchange rates with currency conversion.

-The rates are quoted against the default base currency, USD (US dollar), by setting the parameter: https://api.exchangeratesapi.io/latest?base=USD.
+The rates are quoted against the default base currency, USD (US dollar), by setting the parameter:base=USD.
 The base currency can be changed using the 'select' box in the application.

 The followoing countries are compared by setting the symbols parameter: symbols=USD,EUR,AUD,GBP,BRL